ACTIVE RESEARCH PROJECTS

 Project Champions

-Whitney Wise, Materials Engineer
+Whitney Wise, P.E., Materials Engineer

 Study Objective: This proposal evaluates critical factors relating to early age shrinkage and proposes combining multiple methods to reduce this factor that contributes to early degradation.
 While cost effective solutions exist, they are evaluated under laboratory conditions and do not consider the effects of temperature or humidity on curing environments.
 This project combines testing under laboratory conditions as well as conditions similar to the extremes that exist during field curing.